Volume I – Holding Yourself Out To The Public

 Another way ORS 696.020 affects advertising is by imposing license law duties, including those that apply to advertising, to personal transactions.
-With limited exceptions discussed in the administrative rule section of this topic, advertising to sell your own home is no different for rule violation purposes than advertising to sell your clients home.
+With limited exceptions discussed in the administrative rule section of this topic, for real estate licensees, advertising to sell your own home is no different for rule violation purposes than advertising to sell your client’s home.
 That means being just as cautious with your advertising, and what you say to people, when dealing on your own behalf as when dealing on behalf of others.
-In fact, it might be a good idea to be more cautious because of the self interest involved.
+In fact, it might be a good idea to be more cautious because of the self-interest involved.

 Back to Top

 Oregon Revised Statute (ORS) 696.200: Brokers, unless associated with another broker, must have a place of business designated by a business sign in the broker’s registered business name under which the real estate licensee conducts professional real estate activity.